-For our company to thrive there has to be a collaborative effort between the employers and the employees.
-The moment this effort becomes one-sided, the company is likely going to suffer.
-One way this can happen is when our employees are consistently absent from work.
+For our company to thrive, there must be a collaborative effort between employers and employees.
+The moment this effort becomes one-sided, the company will likely suffer.
+This can happen when our employees are consistently absent from work.

-An employer, in addition to coordinating company activities also has the responsibility of keeping track of employees’ conduct and performance.
-A major part of this includes looking out for their mental and physical health.
+In addition to coordinating company activities, an employer is responsible for keeping track of employees’ conduct and performance.
+A significant part includes looking out for their mental and physical health.

 But looking back on history, it’s been discovered that supporting and maintaining healthcare is costly and taxing.
-Canadians have reported the development of new practices which require patients to restrict their complaints to just one per session, and this increases the probability of scheduling another visit to the doctor concerning a different health issue.
-This new development has made it difficult for employees to tackle health issues and work, due to time consumed during travel to and from work/home, waiting time, and consultation sessions.
-So, the big question is - how can employees strike a balance with their healthcare and work?
+Canadians have reported the development of new practices which require patients to restrict their complaints to just one per session, increasing the probability of scheduling another visit to the doctor concerning a different health issue.
+This new development has made it difficult for employees to tackle health issues and work due to time consumed during travel to and from work/home, waiting time, and consultation sessions.
+So, the big question is - how can employees strike a balance between their healthcare and work?

-Now, this is where telemedicine comes into the big picture, it fills the gap between absenteeism and performance.
+This is where telemedicine comes into the big picture.
+It fills the gap between absenteeism and performance.

-illnesses are one of the 5 major reasons why there is work absenteeism amongst employers.
-This is a major issue since most employees would rather miss a workday than take a day off even for something as important as a doctor’s appointment because of how much it would cost them.
+illnesses are one of the 5 major reasons why there is work absenteeism among employers.
+This is a major issue since most employees would rather miss a workday than take a day off, even for something as important as a doctor’s appointment, because of how much it would cost them.

 Also, using international standards, it’s been discovered the rate of absenteeism in the EU is high.
-It is even higher when compared with studies performed in the U.S and U.K. The high rate makes it clear why the EU loses billions of dollars yearly alongside work productivity.
+It is even higher compared to studies performed in the U.S and U.K. The high rate makes it clear why the EU loses billions of dollars yearly alongside work productivity.

 Absenteeism produces a variety of effects on companies.
-A survey carried out by the Society for Human Resource Management shows that persistent absence of employees directly affects their co-workers and managers or employees, by causing an exponential increase in the volume of work of other employees and those in charge.
+A survey by the Society for Human Resource Management shows that the persistent absence of employees directly affects their co-workers and managers or employees by causing an exponential increase in the volume of work of other employees and those in charge.
 This also applies to the part of the managers.

-Consistent absenteeism of managers from the workplace costs the employees and the whole company reduced performance and productivity.
+Consistent absenteeism of managers from the workplace costs the employees, and the whole company and reduces performance and productivity.

-Forbes compiled a report after a Gallup-Healthways well-being index survey which explained in details the yearly cost of reduced productivity and performance depending on the job type.
-According to the this survey, reduced productivity or performance of managers or executives cost about $15.7 billion yearly while the cost on the side of service employees summed up to $8.5 billion per annum.
-For clerical and office employees, the cost was rounded up to $8.1 billion, while that of sales workers at $6.8 billion and business owners costing $2 billion.
-These summed up costs cut across different reasons such as little or no motivation, decreased performance, high administrative fees and the cost of replacing or employing new workers.
+Forbes compiled a report after a Gallup-Healthways well-being index survey which explained in detail the yearly cost of reduced productivity and performance depending on the job type.
+According to this survey, reduced productivity or performance of managers or executives costs about $15.7 billion yearly.
+In comparison, the cost on the side of service employees summed up to $8.5 billion per annum.
+For clerical and office employees, the cost was rounded to $8.1 billion, while that of sales workers at $6.8 billion and business owners costing $2 billion.
+These summed up costs cut across different reasons such as low motivation, decreased performance, high administrative fees and the cost of replacing or employing new workers.

-If these apply to your company, maybe it time to try out telemedicine.
+If these apply to your company, maybe it is time to try telemedicine.

 Studies reveal that almost 90 per cent of doctor’s appointments and visits could have been replaced by consulting the doctor online via a telemedicine platform.
-The rest of the 10 per cent need a one on one examination, testing, care and treatment that cannot be replaced by technology.
-Nevertheless, enhancing work performance by 90 per cent or even more would make a great impact and we like the idea.
-There are a lot of telemedicine companies making massive impacts on the healthcare and labour industry and Mobidoctor happens to be one of them.
-The use of the virtual healthcare system has not only saved a lot of time but also helped people recover even faster without having to see a doctor.
+The rest of the 10 per cent need a one-on-one examination, testing, care and treatment that technology cannot replace.
+Nevertheless, enhancing work performance by 90 per cent or even more would make a significant impact, and we like the idea.
+Many telemedicine companies are making massive impacts on the healthcare and labour industry, and Mobidoctor is one of them.
+The virtual healthcare system has saved a lot of time and helped people recover even faster without seeing a doctor.

-Some services we offer at Mobidoctor include consultation services and also diagnosis for common illnesses like colds, headaches, flu, asthma, some mental health disorders and more.
-Through these services, your employees can easily relay their symptoms to a medical professional, get diagnosed and also treated in no time, so they can regain focus.
-At the end of the day, everyone would pick being productive over being ill, wouldn’t they?
+Some services we offer at Mobidoctor include consultation and diagnosis for common illnesses like colds, headaches, flu, asthma, some mental health disorders and more.
+Through these services, your employees can easily relay their symptoms to a medical professional, and get diagnosed and treated in no time to regain focus.
+Everyone would pick being productive over being ill, wouldn’t they?

 If you are an employer, you probably know how hard it could be to continually give hours, days or even a week off because of an employee’s health issue.
-Telemedicine makes everything easier, say for example an employee takes an hour off for a doctor’s appointment ( and most times exceed it), next day 2 or 3 more hours off to take some exams or tests and the third day to hear and pick up results, possibly medications too.
-This could go on and on, and right before your eyes, a whole week has been exhausted on your employee’s health issue.
-Why go through this, when this could be handled using a virtual meeting and in a few cases, two or more.
+Telemedicine makes everything easier, say for example, an employee takes an hour off for a doctor’s appointment ( and most times exceeds it), next day 2 or 3 more hours off to take some exams or tests and the third day to hear and pick up results, possibly medications too.
+This could go on and on, and right before your eyes, a week has been exhausted on your employee’s health issue.
+Why go through this when this could be handled using a virtual meeting and in a few cases, two or more?

 For example, in 2013, Cisco’s Global Experience reported that about 74 per cent of its participant didn’t mind a virtual doctor’s visit.
 Since this report and till date, there has been an increasing rise in this new trend.
 Telemedicine has been thought to be most beneficial to individuals who reside and work in rural areas, thereby reducing the rate of absenteeism.
 Saving time and cash has never been easier.